kunalj101/python_intro_hackathon/chapter5.md

 Till now, we have looked at the data exploartion, cleaning, feature engineering and pre processing steps of model building.
 Now, we will look at the methods of building a model.

-In this challengs "Loan Prediction", we need to identify customer whose loan status
+In this challengs "Loan Prediction", we need to classify customer in Loan status "Y" or "N" category based on available information about customer.
+Before jumping into model building steps, we need to follow below steps:
+- Impute missing values of the data set
+- Import required library (In python, we mostly use sklearn), this is a classification challenge so we will import module of classification algorithms
+    * Logistic Rgression: from sklearn.linear_model import LogisticRegression
+    * Decision Tree: from sklearn.tree import DecisionTreeClassifier
+    * Random Forest: from sklearn.ensemble import RandomForestClassifier
+- Convert categorical variables to numeric array because sklearn requires all inputs in numeric array

 *** =instructions